Kennett Square, Pennsylvania

 Kennett Square is a borough in Chester County, Pennsylvania, United States.
 As of the 2020 U.S. census, Kennett Square had a population of 5,943.

-Kennett Square is located in the Delaware Valley and considered a suburb of both Philadelphia, the nation's sixth largest city as of 2020, and Wilmington, Delaware.
+Kennett Square is located in the Philadelphia metropolitan area, and is considered a suburb of both Philadelphia, the nation's sixth largest city as of 2020, and Wilmington, Delaware.
 The local high school is Kennett High School.
-The corporate headquarters of Genesis HealthCare, which administers elderly care facilities, is based in Kennett Square.
+The former corporate headquarters of Genesis HealthCare, which administers elderly care facilities, is based in Kennett Square inside the Walker Building and Franklin Center.

 The borough is sometimes referred to as the "Mushroom Capital of the World" because mushroom farming in the region produces over 500 million pounds of mushrooms a year, representing half of the nation's mushroom crop production.
-To celebrate this heritage, Kennett Square holds an annual Mushroom Festival, where the town and its businesses hold a parade, mushroom farm tours, and sells food and other goods.
+To celebrate this heritage, Kennett Square holds an annual Mushroom Festival, where the town and its businesses hold a parade, gives mushroom farm tours, and sells food and other goods.
+Kennett Square is 3 miles away from Longwood Gardens.

 History

 The area that became known as Kennett Square was originally inhabited by the Lenape Native American tribe.
-Once colonized, the town was named Kennet Square, a reference to Kennett, Wiltshire, England, with "Square" referring to the original land grant from William Penn, which was one square mile.
+Once colonized, the town was named Kennett Square, a reference to Kennett, Wiltshire, England, with "Square" referring to the original land grant from William Penn, which was one square mile.
 In 1777, during the American Revolutionary War, Sir William Howe, a British Army general, led troops through Kennett Square on their way to the Battle of Brandywine.

 In the 19th century, the borough played an instrumental role in the Underground Railroad, which helped slaves escape the South for freedom.
-In 1853, a group asked for Kennett Square to be incorporated, and by 1855 it held elections.
+In 1853, a group asked for Kennett Square to be incorporated, and by 1855, it held elections.

 Kennett Square's founder is credited with introducing mushroom growing to the area.
-He grew carnations, a popular local commodity beginning in 1885 and wanted to make use of the wasted space under the elevated beds.
+He grew carnations, a popular local commodity beginning in 1885, and wanted to make use of the wasted space under the elevated beds.
 He imported spawn from Europe and started experimenting with mushroom cultivation.